Marks Tey - Bures - Sudbury

 A train badly damaged in a collision with a sewage tanker on a branch line in Suffolk more than a year ago has still not been fully repaired.
 National Express East Anglia said the two-carriage train suffered serious damage to the chassis in the crash on the Sudbury line in September 2010.

-finished, but the other is still being worked on."
+complete and finished, but the other is still being worked

 Although nominated for 'Best small station', Bures failed to win the award at the National Express Station Adopter Awards ceremony held in Norwich on 14th October.
 Nevertheless, the station adopters at Bures (David and Anne Taylor) continue to do what they can at the station, and at the end of October the summer plants were replaced with winter/spring plants.
 This effort includes 4 wooden troughs which continue to be filled and supplied twice a year by Bourne Brook Nursery, Greenstead Green. £100 has been provided by the Community Rail Partnership for additional plants, which has just about been sufficient to sustain the (mainly) twice yearly planting.
 Watering the plants is a significant chore between April and October and about 15 gallons a day is carted over to the station for the purpose; sometimes more.
 In addition a significant amount of green waste is generated which some members of the parish council have been very helpful in removing.
 Discussions are taking place with the residents of No 21 Station Hill with a view to establishing a water supply from that property to assist with future watering.